 I still get frustrated, angry, sad, even despairing.
 Happiness is not, after all, a state of permanent euphoria.

 All the things I told myself, read articles about, had other people tell me — love the life you have, create a space for things that matter (usually around the edges of the things you have to do), happiness comes only from within, “following your bliss” is an elitist pipe dream, “do what you love” is pablum embroidered on a pillow — that was a bunch of bullshit.
 Sure, if you hate your spouse and your kids are assholes and you don’t have anything you would rather be doing, quitting your job probably isn’t going to help your perspective much.

 I know lots of people who are good at their jobs at the corporation where I worked and are happy there.
 If they are inclined to seek other options, they would likely seek similar opportunities.
-But I was was one of the other several people I knew who are good at their jobs but who chafe against that particular corporate environment, people who dream of something different.
+But I was was one of the other several people I knew who were good at their jobs but who chafed against that particular corporate environment, people who dreamed of something different.

 As I’ve said so many times in this blog, I love the silence space of my own home.
 The sound of my fingers on the keyboard, a solitary sandwich in the kitchen, forcing myself to work through a dead end scene, shutting down around 5 to think about dinner.
 This, for me, is heaven.
 A gift that I protect.